raganwald/raganwald.github.com/_posts/2016-11-12-eliminating-waste-with-lean-software-development.md

 Given this reality, we might decide that to prevent the outcome being wasteful, we should invest our time learning and implementing an application framework.
 The framework will impose a standard way to solve many problems, and while we will lose some time on our individual feature, but if everyone programs to the same framework, we'll all eliminate the waste of working with a badly integrated set of idiosyncratic features.
 Many teams consider this an excellent choice.

-Choosing a Framework is a *global* chocie.
+Choosing a Framework is a *global* choice.
 Obviously, each developer cannot pick their own framework. is a choice that affects every programmer on every team that works with the code base.
 Frameworks are *global* choices.

 Second, let's consider the question of whether to write a particular feature using [bog standard] imperative JavaScript, or to write it in a more functional, immutable data style.